About and Frequent Asked Questions

 Two different methods exist to ensure the data you receive is secure from modification by external parties (e.g. a man-in-the-middle).

 - All transactions between the LocalRoot servers and your recursive resolvers are protected by TSIG DNS keys as well.
 This ensures you recieve notifications from or talk to unauthorized sources and destinations.
+This feature is unique to LocalRoot at this time

 It is worth noting that because NS and address glue records are not signed, the use of TSIG is important to protect the transfer.